Derykian/Derykian.github.io/index.md

 ### The General Neural Network

 The simplistic description of a standard neural network employs layers of nodes as the data structures.
-The values of the nodes in the input layer represent distinct independant variables, and are fully connected to the first network layer, meaning each input node makes a connection to every first-layer node.
+The values of the nodes in the input layer represent distinct independent variables, and are fully connected to the first network layer, meaning each input node makes a connection to every first-layer node.
 These connections hold weights.
 The values from one layer are multiplied by weights before storage in the following layer's nodes, and so on.

 *picture here*

-The exact architecture of neural networks uses matrices.
+The true architecture of neural networks makes heavy use of matrices.
 Each layer is a column vector variable.
-Each layer vector is multiplied by a weight matrix and added to a bias vector of the same dimensions such that the matrix operations are valid.
-In order to increase the network's capacity, the resultant vector is run through an 'activation' function, which delinearizes the layers and stops them from becoming a collapsible linear combination.
+Each layer vector is multiplied by a weight matrix and added to a bias vector of the same dimensions such that the matrix operations are legal.
+In order to increase the network's capacity, the resultant vector is run through an 'activation' function, which delinearizes the network and prevents the layers from collapsing to a linear function.

 *picture here*